Bear in heraldry

 The bear as heraldic charge is not as widely used as the lion, boar or other beasts.

 In England it occurs mostly in canting arms, e.g. in the familial coats of arms of Barnard, Baring, Barnes, Bearsley, etc. In British and Irish heraldry, a bear's head is usually muzzled (reflecting the lack of wild bears in those islands), and is more commonly used as a charge than the whole beast.
 In England and Ireland, the bear's head traditionally includes the neck, while in Scottish heraldry bear heads are cut off close behind the ears.

 The bear in the coat of arms of Berlin is also used cantingly, and appears in representations of the Berlin coats of arms in the early modern period (used alongside the Prussian and Brandenburg eagles until the early 20th century).
-Also canting, but associated with a legendary false etymology of the city's name, is the bear in the coat of arms of Berne.
+Also canting, but associated with a legendary false etymology of the city's name, is the bear in the coat of arms of Bern.

 At the Battle of Las Navas de Tolosa in 1212 between Alfonso VIII of Castile and the Almohads, the council of Madrid sent a detachment in support of the Christian king.
 According to chronicles of the time, these troops carried a flag or banner which identified them: a statant bear on a silver field.

 The bear is also used in arms representing Saint Gall, based on a legend of the saint involving a bear.